 - 1 tablespoon baking powder

-- 7 tablespoons butter frozen and grated, or cold and cubed
+- 7 tablespoons unsalted butter (frozen and grated, or cold and cubed)

 - 2 teaspoons vanilla extract

 - ½ lemon (zested and juiced)

 - In a mixing bowl, combine the flour, sugar, baking powder, lemon zest, and salt.
 Add the grated frozen butter and toss to incorporate.
 (Alternatively, use a pastry cutter to "cut" the butter into the flour until the mixture resembles coarse crumbs).
 Add the blueberries and toss gently to evenly distribute.

 - In a small bowl, whisk together the heavy cream, ¼ cup lemon juice, egg, and vanilla extract.
 Add to the flour mixture and gently stir just until the dough comes together.
 Turn the dough out onto a lightly floured board.
 Form the dough into a circle ¾ - one inch thick.
 Cut into 6 triangular pieces.
 Transfer to a parchment-lined baking sheet.
 Chill while the oven preheats.

 - Preheat the oven to 400 degrees.
 Bake the scones for 15-18 minutes until lightly browned.
 Let cool.

 - For the icing, in a small bowl, combine the powdered sugar, lemon zest, and enough lemon juice (about ½ lemon) to achieve desired consistency.
 Drizzle the icing over the scones.